 Up to a quarter of the mass of a modern mid-size car, which is about 1,100 kilograms, consists of polymer materials today: bodywork, the interior lining (doors), dashboard, side trim, seats, impact protection and much more.
 That is why INN-PRESSME is also devoting itself to this topic.
 In addition to 3D printed elements, the project also aims to develop sustainable materials for structural and aesthetic component.

-The 9 demo cases are an elementary part of the 360-degree perspective during the INN-PRESSME project.
-Even though they are at the end of the process, the 9 test cases make it clear whether the developments can really be used industrially.
-The three sites in Finland (VTT), Spain (CIDETEC) and Germany (Fraunhofer ICT) will start their work in 2022 and present the results and possibilities in 2023.
+The three sites in Finland (VTT), Spain (CIDETEC), and Germany (Fraunhofer ICT) will start their work in 2022 and present the results and possibilities in 2023.

 VTT Technical Research Centre of Finland Ltd. is responsible for the optimisation and further development of products in the packaging sector.
 VTT is a state owned and controlled non-profit limited liability company established by law and operating under the ownership steering of the Finnish Ministry of Employment and the Economy.
 VTT is an RTO (Registered Training Organization) whose activities are focused on three areas: Knowledge intensive products and services, Smart industry and energy systems, and Solutions for natural resources and environment.
 VTT is impact-driven and takes advantage from its wide multi-technological knowledge base to strengthen Finnish and European industrial competitiveness.
 VTT is in charge of 4 demo cases: